chitosai/acgindex/README.md

 acgindex
 ========

-source code of acgindex.us. i'm still working on it
+source code of the backend supporting system of acgindex.us. i'm still working on it